RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Drivers.md

 ### Provide predefined drivers configuration

-In some cases you may need to provide drivers configuration or driver jar files for a number of DBeaver installations automatically.
+In some cases you may need to provide a driver's configuration or driver `jar` files for a number of DBeaver installations automatically.
 This can be done by adding a special parameter in the `dbeaver.ini` file:
 `-Ddbeaver.drivers.configuration-file=c:\some-path\dbeaver-drivers-config.xml`